 During, as well as in between DAI Weeks Jacq van der Spek will be available to share any practical concerns relating to your personal health.
 She will also be the one (in close conversation with our hosts) to provide you with practical information in regard to medical support and facilities at all of our destinations .

 Rik Fernhout keeps track of any possible formal or official hurdles on DAI's pathways, in relation to travel-, health- and exam-regulations (exam regulations are mentioned here since not joining a DAI Week has an effect on your credit points).

-*If an entire DAI Week program has to be canceled due to (Covid related) circumstances we will seek to re-schedule and re-organize in the best possible way.
-If, it is not possible to re-schedule the total number of days that was initially announced at the beginning of the year, we will refund student's contributions to the BB&SS Fund in fairness for the number of days that could not be offered "in flesh" after careful re-scheduling.
+14. Cancellation of a DAI Week: If an entire DAI Week program has to be canceled due to Covid related circumstances we will always seek to re-schedule and re-organize in the best possible way.
+If, it is ultimately not possible to re-schedule the total number of days that was initially announced at the beginning of the year, we will refund student's contributions to the BB&SS Fund in fairness for the number of days that could not be offered in flesh/in real life after careful re-scheduling.

 15. Mandatory: In preparation of, as well as during DAI Weeks it is mandatory (not optional) to fully respect the protocol.
 Any deviation from the protocol could seriously jeopardise our community’s safety and the future of our program - as well as that of our hosts.
 We trust that all of us will act responsibly and will respond responsibly to requests for (more) distance and safety from any one in our community.
 Should you feel that your concerns are not given the consideration they deserve we ask you to contact a member of the DAI crew (all members are fully committed to speak up and help implement this protocol: which will be binding) or to bring this concern to the General Assembly and/or the COUNCIL.

 16. Suggestions for improvement of this protocol and the measures that it intends to implement can be shared during the regular sessions of the DAI’s COUNCIL.